NatureMapping Foundation

 Data Validation Method

 The NatureMapping Program has demonstrated that individuals trained in the NatureMapping process are highly motivated to deliver accurate sightings.
+Furthermore, emerging technologies allow users to collect accurate locations, attached pictures or videos increasing the accuracy of their submissions.

 The observational data submitted to the NatureMapping Program goes through several rigorous layers of scientific analysis: